spencertipping/tau/doc/Omega-design.md

 ## `h→m` mapping strategies
 `k→v` can be reduced to `h→m`, where `h` is hash and `m` is metadata, if we store `k` and `v` indirectly at the location specified by `m`.
-That means we now have a simpler problem: store a mapping between two small, fixed-size quantities.
+That means we now have a simpler problem: store a mapping between two small, fixed-size quantities -- I assume 16 bytes per `hm` pair in this analysis.

 So we have two files for a packed table: `hm` and `kv`. `kv` is a simple linear allocation; the interesting one is `hm`, which is all about IO locality while we search for `h`.
 Complicating matters is that each write transaction has the potential to insert new data that we'd like to be available to anyone looking at the files; so we should make sure the database doesn't become too fragmented as values are written.
 Further, we can't overwrite anything a reader might be using.

 ### One transaction per file